 In order to cope with this crisis, we need to be proactive about our wellbeing including how we adapt to our new working environment.
 By prioritising our relationships and fostering positive emotions we will be able to respond better to our ever-changing landscape and more easily overcome the challenges that we will ultimately face in the weeks to come.

-Emmons, R. A. (2007).
-Thanks.
-How the new science of gratitude can make you happier.
+- Emmons, R. A. (2008).
+Thanks:!
+How practicing gratitude can make you happier.
 New York, NY: Houghton Mifflin Co.